moving sliders—while visuals are projected across eight textiles, creating a dynamic perspective display

 I want people from different cultures to care about each other.
 We need care.
 When you’re familiar with a culture, you care more about its people.

-I want to start telling beginning of my process from the sound design .
+I want to start telling the beginning of my process from the sound design.

-I used armenian 39 alphabet letters and transfer it to a melody
+I used the Armenian 39 alphabet and transferred it to a melody

-Here are 39 Armenian letter, I divided them into vowels and consonants
+Here are 39 Armenian letters.
+I divided them into vowels and consonants

-I used 5 breadboard for MIDI style part of the instrument
+I used 5 breadboards for MIDI-style part of the instrument

 I used 2 Teensy microcontrollers, which are great for music-based projects.
 Since I had 39 sounds to work with, Teensy was perfect for it.